Hiluhree/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	Output format: One line, one word
 	Words should be sorted
 </br>
-[Task 14: It must be in that file](): A script to Display lines containing the pattern “root” from the file /etc/passwd
+[Task 14: It must be in that file](): A script to Display lines containing the pattern “root” from the file /etc/passwd.</br>
+[Task 15: Count that word](): A script to Display the number of lines that contain the pattern “bin” in the file /etc/passwd</br>